Vinaya-K-T/portfolio/README.md

 # portfolio
-A showcase of my skills, projects, and professional journey, highlighting my expertise in creative design
+A showcase of my skills, projects, and professional journey, highlighting my expertise in ASP.NET, C#, SQL Server, HTML, CSS, and Bootstrap, with a focus on creating modern, efficient, and user-friendly web solutions.